supernhilty/math-util-live/README.md

 # PRJ301 PROJECT REPORT - PLANT HOUSE - CQMers Team

 ## Introduction
-PLANT HOUSE is a shop which provide variety types of plant.
+PLANT HOUSE is a shop which provide variety types of plants.
 We hope that planting will help people become fresher inside, make our life more colorful.
 We make real action - plant real tree that we will donate when the amount of tree could buy.<br>
 ***Make your life more green - Make our life more green - Together be healthy***
 ## Requirement

 ### Details of the system:
-- Name of system: Plant House
+- Name of system:<br> Plant House
 - What is the purpose of the system?<br>
 Provide an online shop for trees, plants, and seeds, and also a healthy community for people who are passionate about gardening.